ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

   /&
   * $$ EOJ

-*Figure 4.17 VIRCONF : ARBOLOAD job to update the VIRARBO file (VSE)*
+*Figure 4.17 VIRCONF : ARBOLOAD job to update the VIRARBO file (z/VSE)*

 Job VIRCONF contains an example of a job to load configuration elements into the VIRARBO file.
-This is the equivalent of the MVS job known as ARBOLOAD.
+This is the equivalent of the z/OS job known as ARBOLOAD.
 Before running this job, you will need to make the following modifications:

 - Select the desired features (for example, WEB=YES, XOT=YES)
 - Change all ‘DBDCCICS’ to the APPLID of your CICS system.